 Hoops are still the go to earrings of choice, but this season they’re even bigger and better than before.
 The SS20 catwalk showcased lots of larger than life hoops from the chunky to the more delicate.
-I’ve long been a fan of big hoops like my Large Atomic Hoop earrings (see photo above) and Large Parallel Hoop earrings, both handcrafted from Ecosilver.
-With a diameter of around 6.5cm, they’re not for the faint hearted, but you definitely can't beat a pair of oversized earrings for maximum impact!
+I’ve long been a fan of big hoops like my Gold Twisted Hoop earrings and Large Parallel Hoop earrings, both handcrafted from recycled silver.
+Big hoops aren't for the faint hearted, but you definitely can't beat a pair of oversized earrings for maximum impact!

 Blue is the warmest colour…